OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_621.rst

 - `Add support to filter providers by provision type <https://github.com/OpenNebula/one/issues/5604>`__.
 - `Add encrypted attributes to User template <https://github.com/OpenNebula/one/issues/5431>`__.
+- `Add encryption to guacamole SSH private key and passphrase <https://github.com/OpenNebula/one/issues/5241>`__.

 The following issues has been solved in 6.2.1: